On the existence of powerful p-values and e-values for composite hypotheses: The SHINE construction

 As in \eqref{eq:mun}, this results in a sequence of laws $\{\mu^{(s)}\}_{s\geq 0}$ on $\R$ that are increasing and smaller than $\gamma$ in convex order.
 This is closely related to a martingale decomposition theorem by \cite{simons1970martingale}: if we denote by $\{Z_s\}_{s\geq 0}$ the natural martingale coupling of $\{\mu^{(s)}\}_{s\geq 0}$, then $Z_s\to Z$ a.s.~for some $Z$ that has law $\gamma$.
 In other words, the e-variable obtained from the SHINE construction converges to $ \d Q/\d P$ a.s.~under both $P$ and $Q$. \end{example}

-\begin{theorem} For any $s$, we have $\mu^{(s)} \lcx \mu^{(s+1)}$, and if $\mu^{(s)}\neq \mu^{(s+1)}$, then the inequality is strict, meaning that the above SHINE construction makes progress at each step.
-Further, assuming \eqref{A}, it always produces in the limit a maximal element $\mu$ in convex order in $\cM_\gamma$. \end{theorem}
+\begin{theorem} Assume \eqref{JA} and \eqref{AC}.
+For any $s$, we have $\mu^{(s)} \lcx \mu^{(s+1)}$, and if $\mu^{(s)}\neq \mu^{(s+1)}$, then the inequality is strict, meaning that the above SHINE construction makes progress at each step.
+Further, assuming \eqref{A}, it produces a sequence of measures that converges almost surely to a maximal element $\mu$ in convex order in $\cM_\gamma$.
+In this case, if there exists a maximum element $\mu_0$, then the output of our SHINE construction converges to $\mu_0$. \end{theorem}

-When we apply the construction in practice, we need to stop at finitely many steps, so we will not always obtain an exactly maximal element, but Theorem~\ref{thm:maximal} shows that our output of the construction is quite close to being maximal.
-We start the proof with a few simple observations.
+When we apply the construction in practice, we need to stop at finitely many steps, so we will not always obtain an exactly maximal element. {Later in Section \ref{sec:shineconv}, we show that the e-power from the $k$-th step in SHINE converges exponentially to the optimal value produced by SHINE, with a rate that can be made explicit given mild moment conditions.}